-Here is the entire article, which I had to scan in two parts.
-Click on the images to make them larger.
+Here is the first half of the article, which I had to scan in two parts.
+To read the articles click on the images to make them larger or save them to your computer and then open them in a photo program that will let you zoom into the image.
 The author of this article, Liam Lacey, describes Ronnie as "[...] the insouciant, angel-faced 34-year-old Calgary puppeteer who has single-handedly made adult puppetry a viable form of theatre in this country [...]"
 Indeed at such a young age Ronnie had already accomplished just that.
 He is just that talented.
 During my first meeting with him Ronnie and I sat in his dressing room and talked about all things puppetry while he was repairing his puppets.
 Then he kindly gave me two complimentary tickets to opening night of his show, Dec 1, 1992, and invited me to the get together after the show.
 I was in puppet heaven!

 Above is my NAC ticket stub for Awful Manors dated Dec 1, 1992 and the "Complimentary Drink" card for the after party, which of course I didn't use as I was under age! :)